What is a Free Trade Area?

 The key terms of free trade agreements and free trade areas include:

 - Import goods are products that were manufactured from a foreign land and are brought into another country and consumed by its domestic residents.
-Basically, it is anything that’s been made overseas and brought into a country for domestic consumption.

 Free Trade Area vs. Customs Union vs. Single Market